jacobpclouse/Image-Upscaler/README.md

 - [x] Able to upload image (specify quality?)
 - [x] Backend recieves it and upscales it
 - [ ] User redirected to display page
-- [ ] User can view image and send via email or MMS
+- [x] User can view image and send via email or MMS (NOTE: attachments blocked on phone, size too big?)
-- [ ] Route to Colorize B&W Image Page
+- [x] Route to Colorize B&W Image Page
 - [ ] Route to Resize Image Page